Retention Check in 10 Minutes: Plug the $20K–$40K Annual Leak for $70K–$90K Operators

 Client relationships strengthen (they see you care)

-Typical finding: Businesses at $50K-$100K monthly have 1-3 at-risk clients worth $20K-$50K each in LTV.
-Most founders don’t know until the cancellation email arrives.
+Typical finding: Businesses at $50K–$100K/month have 1–3 at-risk clients worth $20K–$50K each in LTV, and most founders don’t notice until the cancellation email arrives.

 After this check, you’ll have three things: